This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Make the Dressing: In a separate bowl, whisk together the olive oil, lemon juice, garlic, salt, and pepper.
+- In a separate bowl, whisk together the olive oil, lemon juice, garlic, salt, and pepper.

-- Dress the Salad: Pour the dressing over the tomato mixture and gently toss to coat.
+- Pour the dressing over the tomatoes and gently toss to coat evenly.

-- Adjust the Seasoning: Taste and add more salt or pepper if needed.
+- Taste and adjust the salt and pepper as needed.

 Notes